 I tend to stick to miso soup, edamame beans and sashimi.
 However, this is never a truly satisfying meal.
 Sashimi, as most of you will know, is pieces of raw fish.
 It's delicious, but not something you'll want to fill your stomach with.
 Plus, it's really expensive.

-The problem with regular sushi is - you guessed it - the rice.
+The problem with regular sushi rolls is - you guessed it - the rice.

 Can you eat sushi on keto?

 The base ingredient in regular sushi is a vinegar-flavoured sticky rice.
-Rice is starchy and will affect your blood sugar levels.
+Rice is gluten-free, but it is starchy and it will affect your blood sugar levels.
 100 grams of cooked sushi rice contains 28.7 grams of carbs (source: Livestrong).
 Therefore, it is not suitable for the keto diet.

 Cauliflower rice sushi